omega8cc/boa/docs/BUILDTESTS.md

 ```

 Before a same-name distribution tarball replaces one already in `distro/`, compare the
-`composer.lock` inside both: a changed lock under an old name never reaches the boxes that
+`composer.lock` inside both: a changed lock under an old name never reaches a copy of
-already hold that platform (see "Same-name respins" above; `staticbuild distribute`
+that platform in use on a box (see "Same-name respins" above; `staticbuild distribute`
 refuses it when it adds advisories or cannot be checked for them, unless `-O`).

 Raw cores (`drupal-*`) go to `core/`; the distributions go to `distro/`.
 The Backdrop, Grav